 Debt service coverage ratio (or DSCR) is one of the key metrics utilized in evaluating commercial real estate transactions and finance decisions.
 At a basic level, the ratio operates in the same way for real estate companies as it does for individuals paying down a mortgage: it is the net income available to service a loan, per unit time.
 Whether an individual or a company, the ratio is used as a measure of “credit worthiness” or, conversely, as a measure of risk for the prospective loan issuer.
-A debt service coverage ratio of greater than 1 indicates that property cash flows are sufficient to service the loan, however most commercial lenders require a significantly higher minimum DSCR in order to originate a loan, typically in the range of 1.15-1.35.
+A lender (or debt investor) will consider DSCR as a primary determinant of the investment’s risk.
+The higher the DSCR, the more cushion the borrower has to maintain payments toward their debt obligation if adverse circumstances arise, and hence the less likely the borrower is to default on the loan.

+Traditional lenders – large national or multinational banks – are often bound by minimum DSCR thresholds for lending, typically in the range of 1.2-1.3.
 Non-bank lenders, or “hard money lenders”, may be somewhat more forgiving of a DSCR closer to 1.
 In either case, the DSCR at which lenders are willing to lend will depend somewhat on market conditions and macroeconomic trends, all factoring into the perceived risk of the particular loan; in a healthy market during an economic upswing, a lender may be willing to lend at a DSCR closer to 1.
-Other aspects of the borrower’s situation may also factor into the DSCR required by the lender, such as their track record in sustaining NOI and making timely payments on past loans.
+All else being equal, a lower debt service coverage ratio will be associated with higher default rates (see below).

-i – Trends in Commercial Mortgage-Backed Securities | Frank J. Fabozzi, Yale University
+Source: Trends in Commercial Mortgage-Backed Securities | Frank J. Fabozzi, Yale University